Carolina Castillo (wrestler)

-Carolina Castillo Hidalgo (born 4 November 1990 in Cali) is a Colombian freestyle wrestler.
+Carolina Castillo Hidalgo (born 4 November 1990) is a Colombian freestyle wrestler.
 She competed in the freestyle 48 kg event at the 2012 Summer Olympics and was eliminated in the qualifications by Davaasükhiin Otgontsetseg.
 She competed in the same event at the 2016 Summer Olympics, beating Chov Sotheara before losing to Elitsa Yankova in the quarterfinals.

 In 2020, she competed in the 2020 Pan American Wrestling Olympic Qualification Tournament, held in Ottawa, Canada, without qualifying for the 2020 Summer Olympics in Tokyo, Japan.